Last updated 29 March 2021

 - A lack of confidence in the reliability and safety of such systems,

-- A belief that they are simply unnecessary and irrelevant.
+- A belief that they are unnecessary and irrelevant.

-However, a measured assessment of the many successful national eID deployments that are now up and running provides five clear and compelling responses to these and other fears.
+However, a measured assessment of the many successful national eID deployments now up and running provides five clear and compelling responses to these and other fears.

 In this web dossier, we try to bring facts to the debate over national ID cards.